Leadership

 ICMD Agentic Leadership Operating System (ALOS) — 1-Page Checklist + Templates

-A practical, copy-paste checklist to roll out AI-agent execution safely: decision rights, guardrails, review SLAs, risk budgets, and rollout milestones.
+Copy-paste checklist and templates for rolling out AI-agent execution with clear decision rights, guardrails, review SLAs, risk budgets, and a 30-day plan.

 Download Free Resource